 Secondary testing for hereditary elliptocytosis is recommended if there is no family history and if there are only a few elliptocytes visible on the peripheral smear.
 A diagnosis of hereditary elliptocytosis can be confirmed via SDS-PAGE for protein 4.1 and spectrin analysis, ektacytometry, or laser-assisted optical rotational cell analyzer (LORCA).
 Molecular genetic testing may also be useful.

-A mean corpuscular volume (MCV) of 50-60 fL or a greatly reduced mean cell fluorescence (MCF) as detected by EMA support a diagnosis of hereditary pyropoikilocytosis.
+A mean corpuscular volume (MCV) of 50-60 fL or a greatly reduced mean cell fluorescence (MCF) as detected by EMA supports a diagnosis of hereditary pyropoikilocytosis.
 The diagnosis can be confirmed via spectrin analysis, ektacytometry, LORCA, or molecular genetic testing.

 Autoimmune Hemolytic Anemias